SuperOfficeDocs/superoffice-docs/docs/document/cloud/legacy/office-365/set-up.md

   * Check if your SuperOffice CRM Online tenant is ready (pre-requisite step).
   * Configure the integration in your Microsoft 365 SharePoint (steps 1 - 3).
   * Enable the integration for your CRM Online site (step 4).
-* Configure your templates in SuperOffice Admin (in [this article][1]).
+* Configure your templates in SuperOffice Admin (step 5).

-If you would like to get assistance configuring the integration, sign up for [Microsoft 365 Integration in the SuperOffice App Store][2].

 ## Before you begin